Benchmarks

 • the only library with constant-time, pc-secure and table-free code (for better side-channel resistance).

-• the only library with EEMBC-certified scores.
+• the only pure software implementation with EEMBC-certified scores.

-For more details and comparisons, please check the ocrypto scores published on the EEMBC SecureMark™-TLS benchmark Web site.
 This benchmark has been developed by the vendor-neutral Embedded Microprocessor Benchmark Consortium.
 It is a cryptography benchmark for IoT devices that measures both energy consumption and performance of cryptographic operations, for a workload that is typical for a microcontroller running a TLS session.
 This benchmark demonstrates that in spite of its focus on side-channel resistance, ocrypto is fast, and correspondingly energy-efficient.

 To allow for a direct comparison, the benchmarks have also been run on the same hardware as the other libraries: a board with an STM32L476 microcontroller running at 80 or 24 MHz.
 As Keil compiler flags for these benchmarks, Os (i.e., balanced speed/size) has been used for ocrypto and O2 (i.e., speed) for the competing libraries.